NightScript370/nightscript370.github.io/pages/agreements.md

 	<td rowspan='1' colspan='5' >Jewish Law Study</td>
 </tr>
 </table>

-- This will be altered by Jewish holidays, which lasts for two days from sundown to nightfall of the 2nd day
-- Friday has an availability period until midday.
-This is unpredictable, though; since I don't have any courses, I am more likely to sleep in.
-- Saturdays have an availability that starts at night-fall.

 My college handles its secular courses through a Monday/Wednesday & Tuesday/Thursday system, each to their own degree of homework assignments.
 The time slots I will allocate to work will be during the "Free Time" periods, and may even have a part during meal-times.